Keys to

 Scandent Climbing or scrambling, but without the use of tendrils to grip.
 A liana is a woody climber supported by other vegetation

-Schizocarp A dry compound fruit that splits at maturity into two or more indehiscent carpels, each one-seeded.
-A mericarp is a single-seeded individual carpel of a schizocarp.
+A dry compound fruit that splits at maturity into two or more separate carpels, each remaining attached at the base of the schizocarp.
+A mericarp is an individual seed-bearing carpel of a schizocarp fruit, and is a perfect fruit in itself.

 Sclereids Thick-walled lignified plant cells that form small bundles of durable layers of tissue in most plants, often branched in shape.
 Sclereids form many hard structures such as seed coats and nut shells.
 Their primary function is for mechanical support and protection.